 Year 4 children and parents

-Autumn term is over and we are now progressing through Spring 1.
+Spring 1 is now over and we are now progressing through Spring 2.

 Look below to find out what we are doing this half term.

 Our character focus is on Honesty.
 Through sharing stories of the Prophets and Companions, we hope to inspire and teach the children to be honest.
 Ali ibn Abi Talib reported: The Messenger of Allah, peace and blessings be upon him, said, “You must be truthful.
 Verily, truthfulness leads to righteousness and righteousness leads to Paradise.”